 - Discuss the relevance of the research to an area of economics

 Poster presentations that are accepted for entry will be displayed during the conference in the areas surrounding the main conference venues.
+Presenters are expected to be present to discuss their poster content during the poster session scheduled in the conference programme.
 Winners will be chosen based on the quality of the research (and coverage of the criteria) and the visual appeal of the presentation.